Important Global Ecommerce Dates for 2025

 January 1

 For many, the New Year is all about getting a fresh start and following those resolutions (or at least trying hard to).
-So while this might mean buying less junk food, it will mean purchasing more of anything that helps with those resolutions, like gym clothes and or health-oriented products.
+So while this might mean buying less junk food, it will mean purchasing more of anything that helps with those resolutions, like gym clothes or health-oriented products.

 So if you have any good ideas for promotions that are relevant to health, wellness, and self-improvement, the New Year is a great time to do this.